Supporting & Situational Artifacts

 What it is: The authentication and authorization flow showing how users log in, how identity is federated, and how SSO works across systems.

 Why it matters: Identity management is a critical security domain objective.
-Judges expect you to understand the specific flow — the sequence of redirects, assertions, and token exchanges — not just say “we use SSO with SAML.”
+Judges expect understanding of the specific flow (the sequence of redirects, assertions, and token exchanges), not just “we use SSO with SAML.”

 What to include: